wavefrontHQ/docs/pages/doc/wavefront_limits.md

 ### Per User Concurrent Query Limit

-Wavefront enforces a limit on per-user concurrent queries.
+Our service enforces a limit on per-user concurrent queries.
 The default limit is 100.
 Contact us if you believe that the setting doesn’t make sense for one of your users (for example, one of your service accounts) and we’ll discuss options with you.

 The following error results if one of the users exceeds this limit:
 ```